 Our medical professionals monitor the patient’s response to therapy, assess viral suppression levels, and spot any potential alterations or complications.
 If the viral load is still detectable, it aids in making treatment decisions, such as changing medications or addressing treatment adherence problems.

-Our HIV treatment in Edmond, OK monitoring looks like this:
+Our AIDS HIV treatment in Edmond, OK monitoring looks like this:

 - Regular Monitoring: To offer insightful data on the immune system’s functioning, the rate of viral replication, and general health.